A man giving a speech or presentation in front of a seated audience in a room with wooden wall paneling.

 Most groups meet once a week or every other week, typically:

-• Evenings (Monday–Thursday)
+• Evenings (Sunday –Thursday)

-• Daytime studies for women or retirees
+• Daytime studies for women

 Some groups offer childcare, and many rotate hosting homes to foster shared leadership and ownership.